Director of Military Prosecutions Annual Report 2014-15

-During the reporting period, the DMP received 119 applications for disposal of a charge or charges from referral authorities, and the CMAC ordered a new trial in one case.
+During the reporting period, the DMP received 93 applications for disposal of a charge or charges from referral authorities.
 When an application for disposal is received, a military prosecutor is designated to perform a review of the case.
 Following this review, charges are preferred to court martial, if warranted.
-During the period, a decision not to prefer any charges to court martial was made in respect of 31 applications.6
+During the period, a decision not to prefer any charges to court martial was made in respect of 33 applications11.

-Thirty-nine applications for disposal of a charge had more than 90 days delay between the date the charge was laid and the application being received by the DMP.
-As mentioned above, the fact that a significant number of cases have required more than three months, from charge-laying to referral to DMP, is cause for concern.
+Thirty-five applications for disposal of a charge had more than 90 days delay between the date the charge was laid and the application being received by the DMP.
 Annex C provides additional information regarding the cases involving significant delay.

-During the reporting period, 67 individuals faced a total of 216 charges before courts martial held, in Canada.
+During the reporting period, 74 individuals faced a total of 287 charges before courts martial held in Canada.

-Of the 67 courts martial held, 60 trials were before a Standing Court Martial (SCM), composed of a military judge sitting alone.
-Seven trials were held before a General Court Martial (GCM), composed of five CAF members as triers of fact and a military judge as the trier of law.
-In 54 of the trials, the trier of fact made a finding of guilty in respect of at least one charge.
-The remaining 13 trials had not guilty findings on all charges.
-There were no instances where there was either a stay or a withdrawal of all charges.
+Of the 7212 courts martial held13, 61 trials were before a Standing Court Martial (SCM), composed of a military judge sitting alone.
+Eleven trials were held before a General Court Martial (GCM), composed of five CAF members as triers of fact and a military judge as the trier of law.
+In 55 of the trials, the trier of fact made a finding of guilty in respect of at least one charge.
+The remaining 12 trials had not guilty findings on all charges.
+There was one case that resulted in a stay and 4 cases that resulted in a withdrawal of all charges.
 Annex D provides additional information regarding the charges tried and the results of each court martial.

 While only one sentence may be passed on an offender at a court martial, a sentence may involve more than one punishment.
-The 54 sentences pronounced by courts martial during the reporting period involved 88 punishments.
-A fine was the most common punishment, with 37 fines being imposed.
-Eleven punishments of imprisonment and four punishments of detention were also imposed by the courts.
-Of those 15, three were suspended sentences.
+The 55 sentences pronounced by courts martial during the reporting period involved 87 punishments.
+A fine was the most common punishment, with 39 fines being imposed.
+Eight punishments of imprisonment and eight punishments of detention were also imposed by the courts.
+Of those 16 custodial punishments, six were suspended.
 This means, in the context of the CSD, that the offender does not have to serve out the sentence of imprisonment or detention as long as he or she remains of good behaviour during the period of the sentence.